MSHCDL Program Description

 Our curriculum is built upon the philosophy that effective and efficient solutions to current challenges in health care delivery require:

 - Revised strategic frameworks of thinking and implementation

 - Deep understanding of complex health care reforms

-The program is delivered in a convenient online format, using an enhanced Learning Management System, over the course of 21 months while students continue to work full time.
-Online courses will take seven (7) weeks to complete and require on average sixteen (16) hours per week on substantive course tasks or a total of at least 113 hours over the 7 weeks which equates to 2.5 credit hours.
+The program is delivered primarily via an enhanced e-Learning Management System, over the course of 21 months while students continue to work full time.
+Online courses will take seven (7) weeks to complete and require on average sixteen (16) hours per week on substantive course tasks which equates to 2.5 credit hours.
 However, there is one online introductory course, the Affordable Care Act, which will be two (2) weeks in length but adhere to the same per week average and result in awarding of one (1) credit hour for successful completion.

-Two (2) of the courses are delivered as in-person “residency” session seminars: one in the beginning of the program and one that bridges into the second year, and run intensively over a five (5)-day period and require substantive pre-residency seminar work for a total of at least 90 hours on course tasks equating to the awarding of two (2) credit hours for successful completion.
+Two (2) of the courses are delivered as in-person seminars: one in the beginning of the program and one that bridges into the second year, and run intensively over a five (5)-day period and require substantive pre-residency seminar work equating to two (2) credit hours for successful completion.
 Total credit hours for the program will be 35.
 This unique educational approach allows students flexibility in completing engaging coursework, while also providing multiple opportunities for collaborative learning and networking with other program participants, faculty, and health care leaders.